unified

 API

 This package exports no identifiers.
+It exports the TypeScript type Options.
 The default export is remarkLintListItemSpacing.

 Recommendation

-First, some background.
-There are two types of lists in markdown (other than ordered and unordered): tight and loose lists.
+First some background.
+Regardless of ordered and unordered, there are two kinds of lists in markdown, tight and loose.
 Lists are tight by default but if there is a blank line between two list items or between two blocks inside an item, that turns the whole list into a loose list.
 When turning markdown into HTML, paragraphs in tight lists are not wrapped in <p> tags.

-This rule defaults to the markdown style guide preference for which lists should be loose or not: loose when at least one item spans more than one line, tight otherwise.
-With {checkBlanks: true}, this rule dictates that when at least one item is loose, all items must be loose.
+This rule defaults to the markdown-style-guide preference for which lists should be loose or not: loose when at least one item spans more than one line and tight otherwise.
+With {checkBlanks: true}, this rule follows whether a list is loose or not according to Commonmark, and when one item is loose, all items must be loose.

 Examples